HarbourMasters/Shipwright/README.md

 * Place one of the supported roms in the same folder as the appimage (See section "Supported Games").
 * Execute `soh.appimage`.
 You may have to `chmod +x` the appimage via terminal.
 * When the process completes, you should have an `oot.otr` or `oot-mq.otr` file in the same directory as the appimage, and the game should start automatically.
+    -*NOTE:* You can provide both a vanilla and MQ ROM, if you want to!
+This even allows you to shuffle MQ and vanilla dungeons in the randomizer!

 This process can take up to several minutes, depending on your system hardware.